oracle-livelabs/apex/apex-professional-hol19/migrating-applications.md

     ![File downloaded](images/exported-app.png " ")

-## Task 2: Importing Application into the Target Workspace and Verify Database Objects.
+## Task 2: Import Application into the Target Workspace and Verify Database Objects.

 In this Lab, You will login into a new workspace or the Workspace you created in previous labs and import the application along with Supporting objects.